TwilioQuest/extension-docs/src/api/levels.md

 - key: `starfield`<br/>
   options:

-  - `ySpeed (number|Array[number])` - default: `[4, 8]` - An array specifying the min and max y speed of the stars in the field.
-If only one value is provided, all stars are the same speed.
+  - `direction (string)` - default: `[4, 8]` - This is a string representing one of a few hardcoded directions the starfield can move in.
+Valid options are: `topToBottom`, `bottomToTop`, `leftToRight`, and `rightToLeft`.
-  - `rotationSpeed (number)` - default: `0` - Speed of starfield rotation in radians per frame.
-Small numbers are appropriate (e.g. 0.0001)!
+  - `baseSpeed (float)` - default: `0.1` - Speed at which the stars in the starfield will travel in the specified direction.
-  - `starCount (number)` - default: `400` - Quantity of stars in the field.
+  - `starCount (integer)` - default: `400` - Quantity of stars in the field.
 Increasing this number will increase the visual density of the stars on screen.

 - key: `vr`<br/>
   options: none